mariusavram91/transport_info/README.md

 **Dependencies**

-ijson library is needed, you can install install it by:
+ijson library is needed, you can install it by:

 ```
 $ pip install -r requirements.txt